CHAPTER 1 Possessed

 I looked back to see the rest of the audience crying.

-It was a wonderful night… poetry often comes from a deeper place than prose and, at its best, it reveals the beauty and vulnerability of our shared human condition.
+It was a wonderful night… poetry, at its best, comes from a place that reveals the beauty and vulnerability of our shared human condition.
 This night I felt held and accepted by the warmth of familiar strangers… the outcast’s family.

 I’ve written a eulogy, shared it out loud, even met members of his family yet, I still feel moved to tears and secretly yearn to see him every time I drive past fourth Avenue.